Words and terms used in the world of From The Waters.

 The northern district of Aelin City.

 Noun.
-Striker term, colloquially known as Training.
+A Striker term, colloquially known as Training.

 Noun.
 Plural nouk-tihzs.
-Striker term, colloquially known as a Student.
+A Striker term, colloquially known as a Student.
 Used for any official student under a Teacher of any age post cadet years.

 Noun.
 Plural nouk-tzyks.
-Striker term, colloquially known as a Cadet.
+A Striker term, colloquially known as a Cadet.
 Used for a young in-training Striker doing their basic training under another Striker.

 The capital city of Nukerpose.